MCP for AI Clients

 Which protocols are supported?

 If you already have an account, generate your MCP key and connect a client.
-If you are still evaluating, the API docs are the best place to understand the underlying capabilities.
+If you are still evaluating, start with the API docs and AI workflow pages so you can compare the setup path with your use case.